Silvia Poll

-Sylvia Úrsula Poll Ahrens (born September 24, 1970 in Managua, Nicaragua) is an Olympic and National Record holding swimmer from Costa Rica.
+Sylvia Úrsula Poll Ahrens (born September 24, 1970 in Managua, Nicaragua) is an Olympic medalist and a national record holding swimmer from Costa Rica.
 At the 1988 Olympics, she won Costa Rica's first Olympic medal, when she garnered the silver in the women's 200 free.
-As of 2009, she and her younger sister Claudia are Costa Rica's only Olympic medalists.
+As of 2025, she and her younger sister Claudia are Costa Rica's only Olympic medalists.
 Sylvia also swam for Costa Rica at the 1992 Summer Olympics.

 She also won a total number of 8 medals at the 1987 Pan American Games; and 2 of her times from those Games still stand as Costa Rican Records in 2009 (100 free and 100 back).

 Poll was born in Managua, Nicaragua.
 Her parents were Germans and they settled in Nicaragua where Sylvia and her younger sister Claudia were born.
 After the 1972 Nicaragua earthquake and rising political tensions, Sylvia's parents decided to move south to Costa Rica only shortly after Claudia's birth.
 She, her sister Claudia, and their mother are not related to Marlene Ahrens, another Olympic athlete and medalist and another Latin American-born daughter of German settlers.